-Are you planning your first trip to Finland?
+Are you visiting Finland in the near future?
 Fantastic!
 We lived in Finland for several years and left it with a heavy heart.
 During the time we stayed in Finland we learned a lot about the Finnish culture, its do’s and don’ts.
-We’ve explored quite a bit of the country and we hope that our tips below will help you during your visit 🙂
+We’ve explored quite a bit of the country and we hope that our tips below will help you during your visit to Finland 🙂

 1. Finland is not Scandinavia